 Unless travel agencies become absolutely expert marketers, they risk becoming proportionately less important to suppliers as other distribution channels gain favor with the public.
 Some of those distribution channels – online agencies for example – are almost pure marketing strategies.
 Unfortunately, travel professionals often appear to be completely off-balance when faced with a marketing challenge from other channels and resort to frustration and anger rather than a determined, competitive mindset.
+Yet, throughout the pandemic, travel advisors have consistently proven their real-time value over other channels.

 You can have all of the product knowledge at your fingertips, but if you cannot communicate the benefits of your knowledge to the client, if you cannot learn to effectively and honestly, authentically, hit the clients’ emotional buttons, your product knowledge and three dollars will buy you coffee at Starbucks.
 I’ve said it before: if you lose a client to another agency, it won’t be because the other agency knows more about Hawaii than you.
 It will be because the other agency knows more about marketing and sales than you.